Elsy Wameyo

-Elsy Wameyo, also known as ELSY, is a Kenyan-born Australian singer-songwriter, mostly singing in the hip hop genre.
-Based in Adelaide, South Australia, Wameyo was awarded Young Kenyan of the Year in 2018, and won People's Choice Best Hip Hop Award at the annual South Australian Music Awards in 2019.
+Elsy Wameyo, also known as ELSY, is a Kenyan Australian singer-songwriter and rapper, whose style ranges from hip hop to the fusion of traditional African music with contemporary rap and R&B. Based in Adelaide, South Australia, Wameyo was awarded Young Kenyan of the Year in 2018, and won People's Choice Best Hip Hop Award at the annual South Australian Music Awards in 2019.
+Her first studio album, Saints Sinner, was released in July 2024.

 Early life

 Wameyo was born in Nairobi, Kenya, and migrated to Australia with her family in 2006, when she was seven years old.

 Music career

-Wameyo has performed at Laneway and Groovin' the Moo festivals, and was a featured artist with Triple J Unearthed.
+Wameyo has performed at Laneway and Groovin' the Moo festivals, and was a featured artist with triple j Unearthed.
 As of 2019 she was signed with the independent record label created by her mentor, Gabriel Akon, aka DyspOra, Playback 808, but her November 2021 single, "Nilotic", was released on the Music in Exile label.

 Lady Leshurr and Masego have shown interest in her music, and she has also played alongside Adrian Eagle, Printz Board, Aminé, Sampa the Great, Hilltop Hoods, and Duckwrth.
 In October 2018, she appeared as ELSY, as one of two support acts for DOBBY (along with DyspOra) at Nexus Arts in Adelaide, as part of the OzAsia Festival.

 Her work is informed by her strong belief in God, and she sees her talent as a gift from God.
 In 2019 she did not feel her African roots to be a huge influence on her music, but the response to her music in Kenya was enthusiastic when Akon took samples there.
 Her music is influenced by the gospel tradition as well as contemporary R&B, and in 2022 she cited Kendrick Lamar, Little Simz and Ludwig Göransson (who composed the music for the film Black Panther (film) as her biggest musical influences.
 She produces her own music, and directed her music video for her 2022 single "River Nile".

 Her first single, "Intuition" was released in early 2018.
-This was followed by "Outcast" in November 2019 and "Pastor" in February 2020,.
+This was followed by "Outcast" in November 2019 and "Pastor" in February 2020.
 "Outcast" tells a personal story, largely based on the experience of growing up as an African in Australia, and the effect that racism has had on her and her peers.
 Both singles received positive reviews.
 It also explores the concept of "home" for African Australians.